 2. Avoid shell fish, sugar, yeast, tomatoes (including ketchup or hot sauce), strawberries and pineapple as these foods are also known to exacerbate eczema.

-For the face, a great non-pore-clogging, yet skin hydrating option is our premium Squalane Oil derived from olives.
+And excellent non-pore-clogging, skin hydrating option is our premium Squalane Oil derived from olives.
 It mimics the natural sebum of the skin without clogging.
-It also helps smooth fine lines and wrinkles.
-Squalane Oil can be used on the body and also makes a great personal lubricant.
+It helps smooth fine lines and wrinkles on the face and genital area.
+Squalane Oil can be used on the entire body and also makes a great personal lubricant.

 NOTE: All products noted above are free of parabens, synthetic dyes, fragrance or petrochemicals (mineral oil) and are also cruelty-free.
 Find them at HollywoodBeautySecrets.com